 Nervous about stepping into an airport lounge for the first time?
 Here are five tips on how to maximize your lounge benefits like a pro even when you’re new to lounges:

 If you’re confused about your lounge access, you can contact your airline or your credit card issuer before your trip.
-If you’re already at the airport, just walk up to the lounge entrance and ask, Zito says.
-You will need to present your access credential (such as the credit card that includes access or your Priority Pass card), your photo ID and your boarding pass, Zito says.
+If you’re already at the airport, just walk up to the lounge entrance and ask if you’re eligible for entry.

 Making sure you have time to kick back in the lounge can help you arrive at your destination refreshed and relaxed.
-For example, D’Amours chooses flights with longer layovers in order to get more lounge time.
+To be as prepared as you possibly can, look for flights with layovers where you know a solid lounge is available.

 Some credit cards that offer free lounge access also allow you to bring a few guests with you for free.
 In other cases, your companions must pay.